Bagussurya12/catalog-music-simple/Readme.md

 # Catalog Music Simple

-Catalog Music Simple is a backend project built using **Go (Golang)**, designed to provide a platform for catalog music.
+Catalog Music Simple is a backend project built using **Go (Golang)**, designed to provide a platform for catalog music with API Spotify.
 This project is part of the Learn Go initiative.

 ---